Programie/ExplosiveMobs/README.md

 ## Installation

-You can get latest jar file from [bukkit.org](https://dev.bukkit.org/projects/explosivemobs).
+You can get the latest release from [bukkit.org](https://dev.bukkit.org/projects/explosivemobs) or [GitHub](https://github.com/Programie/ExplosiveMobs/releases/latest).

-You may also check out the project from the repository and build it yourself (See Build section).
+You may also check out the project from the repository and build it yourself (See Build section bellow).

 ## Build